Lady Olivia Sparrow: Schools

 Lady Olivia also used John Buonarotti Papworth to work on schools in the Brampton, Huntingdonshire area.
 The schools sometimes carried the initials OBS, for Olivia Bernard Sparrow, a double-barrelled version of her married name.
 In 1835 she employed Ridley Haim Herschell to oversee her schools, starting with one in Leigh, Essex.
-He moved on to Brampton in mid-1836; in the Grange Hotel, Lady Olivia founded a girl's school, the building later becoming Brampton Grange.
+He moved on to Brampton in mid-1836; in the Grange Hotel, Lady Olivia founded a girls' school, the building later becoming Brampton Grange.
 Then, to avoid the ague, Herschell took a position at a chapel in Lothbury.

 At Leigh, Lady Olivia encountered opposition to her schools, in the form of Robert Eden, who was Rector there from 1837 to 1852, a High Churchman with an interest in elementary education.
 Charles Blomfield, the Bishop of London, gave Eden the role of inspector of schools in Essex, for which he trained by accompanying Edward Feild.
 She withdrew her schools from his pastoral care; he published in 1847 A Clergyman's Defence of His Schools.
 William Roberts supported her position in a letter to The Record, regarding it as justified by the threat posed by Tractarianism.
 The Record in 1847 had detected Tractarianism at work also in Marlborough College, founded 1843.
 It rebuked Eden for trying to supplant Lady Olivia Sparrow's schools with ones of his own.